 As we get older, many people will develop a condition known as presbyopia.
 This makes it difficult to focus on objects nearby, creating the need to wear glasses or contact lenses to see clearly.
-While these have been the traditional forms of presbyopia correction, Dr. Alan Faulkner now offers the AcuFocus KAMRA™ corneal inlay, which is FDA-approved to improve near vision in those with the condition.
+While these have been the traditional forms of presbyopia correction, our eye doctors—Dr. Alan Faulkner and Dr. Neda Nikpoor—now offer the AcuFocus KAMRA™ corneal inlay, which is FDA-approved to improve near vision in those with the condition.

 - About KAMRA™ Corneal Inlay